Steuben County Sheriff's Office

 2. All incoming and outgoing mail may be opened and inspected for contraband and prohibited property prior to the inmate receiving the mail or prior to the mail being sent from this facility.
 Exception: privileged correspondence shall be opened and inspected in the presence of the inmate.
 Any article or mail item found to be in violation may be placed in the inmate’s property or passed on to investigators for possible criminal action.

 3. Inmates may not be allowed to read or look at incoming mail that contains any prohibited items.
 These items may be placed into the inmate’s personal property.
-Prohibited items in incoming mail may include, but are not limited to: Polaroid photographs, photographs containing nudity and/or suggestive clothing, alcohol, drugs or gang indicators, material containing gang indicators, obscene photographs, obscene pictures, copies of obscene pictures/photographs, obscene graphics, photographs exceeding a 5x7 inch dimension, greeting cards with sound-making devices, greeting cards with glitter/glue, envelopes, stamps, copies from magazines, newspaper articles, copies of newspaper articles, internet pages, copies of internet pages, copies of books, stickers, glitter, glue, perfumed letters or letters with a foreign odor, legal discoveries not provided by the inmate’s attorney on record, boxes, parcels, packages, some commercial mail, lipstick on letters, games, copies of games out of a book, off of the internet or from a newspaper, and letters written in colored ink, colored pencil, marker, paint or crayon.
+Prohibited items in incoming mail may include, but are not limited to: Polaroid photographs, photographs containing nudity and/or suggestive clothing, alcohol, drugs or gang indicators, material containing gang indicators, obscene photographs, obscene pictures, copies of obscene pictures/photographs, obscene graphics, photographs exceeding a 5x7 inch dimension, greeting cards of any kind, envelopes, stamps, copies from magazines, newspaper articles, copies of newspaper articles, internet pages, copies of internet pages, copies of books, stickers, glitter, glue, perfumed letters or letters with a foreign odor, greeting cards, legal discoveries not provided by the inmate’s attorney on record, boxes, parcels, packages, some commercial mail, lipstick on letters, games, copies of games out of a book, off of the internet or from a newspaper, and letters written in colored ink, colored pencil, marker, paint or crayon.

-4. Incoming mail must be written in blue/black ink or pencil only (no marker, colored pens, colored pencils, crayons or other writing material is accepted)
+4. Incoming mail must be written in blue/black ink or pencil only (no marker, colored pens, colored pencils, crayons or other writing material is accepted).
+Incoming mail must be on white lined paper only enclosed in a plain white envelope, colored envelopes will be denied and placed into the inmate’s property or returned to sender.

 6. All names and address information on incoming and outgoing mail must be legible.